Lerryn School Parent and staff Covid19 School

 Resources reduced and kept to individual children.

 Consistent and persistent handwashing, surface cleansing and stringent hygiene practices.
-All children will be using soap and water and paper towels disposed in a special bin.
+All children will be using soap and water and paper towels disposed in a special lidded bin or the hand dryers provided.
 Current guidance is to not check pupil's temperature due to unreliability of data in young people.

 Staff will continue to clean through the day, and it is important that we have no unplanned site visitors.

 Pupils will operate in a bubble of 15 per class.

 Within their groups, primary schools do not need to keep children 2 metres apart from each other – this has been the case throughout the outbreak.